LSSTDESC/rail/docs/source/rail_stages/creation.rst

 galaxy rest-frame SEDs, produced over the stellar population template wavelength grid.

-The :py:class:`Creator` class of :py:mod:`dsps` uses the output rest-frame SEDs to compute apparent and rest-frame AB magnitudes for a set of user-defined filters.
+The :py:class:`Creator` class of dsps uses the output rest-frame SEDs to compute apparent and rest-frame AB magnitudes for a set of user-defined filters.
 Rubin-LSST filters are present in the default filter suite.
-The magnitudes are computed using the appropriate functions implemented in :py:mod:`DSPS` that, much like the SED generation, can take advantage of multiprocessing capabilities.
+The magnitudes are computed using the appropriate functions implemented in DSPS that, much like the SED generation, can take advantage of multiprocessing capabilities.

 .. autoclass:: rail.dsps.DSPSSingleSedModeler